 25. Don’t Forget Your Power Bank

-(And don’t forget to vote for what you think are the best Disneyland rides.)
+(And don’t forget to check my list of best Disneyland rides.)